conan-io/docs/reference/commands.rst

 	              path to the build folder (relative or absolute) package     Package ID to regenerate. e.g.,
 	              9cf83afd07b678d38a9c1645f605875400847ff3 This optional parameter
 	              is only used for the local conan cache.
+If not specified, ALL binaries for this recipe are re-packaged

 **Examples**